Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 Early 1770s

 In ancient times, the scepter was considered an attribute of the power of Zeus (Jupiter).
-In Old Russia, the image of the scepter can be found on the ancient coins of the princes Vladimir and Yaroslav of the beginning of the 11th century.
-The scepter as a regalia is also mentioned in the Russian chronicles of the middle of the 13th century, telling about the arrival of Western ambassadors.
+In Old Rus', an image of a scepter can be found on ancient coins of princes Vladimir and Yaroslav from the beginning of the 11th century.
+The scepter as a regalia is also mentioned in Russian chronicles of the mid-13th century, telling about the arrival of Western ambassadors.
 It is believed, however, that the scepter was introduced into use under Ivan the Severe at the end of his conquest of the Kazan Khanate.
-With all this, Ivan IV seems to have inherited the position of the khan, who in Russia was called the tsar.
-To materialize the claims to this title, which for a long time and stubbornly refused to recognize, so to speak, both in the Grand Duchy of Lithuania and in the Crown of Poland, there must be a scepter.
-Peter the Great also attached particular symbolic significance to the scepter.
-During the coronation of his own wife, Catherine I, he never let go of him for a second.
+With all this, Ivan IV seemed to have inherited the position of the khan, who in Rus' was called the tsar.
+To embody the claims to this title, which both the Grand Duchy of Lithuania and the Crown of Poland refused to recognize for a long time and stubbornly, so to speak, there must be a specific scepter.
+Peter the Great also attached special symbolic meaning to the scepter.
+During the coronation of his own wife, Catherine I, he did not let go of it for a second.
 Peter I did not have the rest of the imperial regalia.
-The imperial scepter, which is in the Diamond Fund, is adorned with the world famous Orlov diamond cut in the form of the highest Indian rose.
-According to, as everyone knows, one of the legends, this stone belonged to Nadir Shah.
-At the end of its fall, the diamond got to Amsterdam, where it was bought for 400 thousand rubles by Count Grigory Orlov and presented to them by Empress Catherine II.
+The imperial scepter, lying in the Diamond Fund, is decorated with the world famous Orlov diamond, cut in the form of the highest “Indian rose”.
+According to one of the legends, as everyone knows, this stone belonged to Nadir Shah.
+At the end of its fall, the diamond ended up in Amsterdam, where it was bought for 400 thousand rubles by Count Grigory Orlov and presented by him to Empress Catherine II.

 DIAMOND "ORLOV"

 Empress Catherine II loved to pay with diamonds when playing cards.
-“How fun it is to play diamonds!
-It looks like a thousand and one nights! " - she exclaimed in one of the letters.
-She presented her favorite Grigory Orlov with a diamond jacket worth a million rubles.
-Orlov did not remain in debt and presented the queen with a diamond weighing 189.62 carats for the imperial scepter. &
+“What fun it is to play with diamonds!
+It’s like a thousand and one nights!” - she exclaimed in one of the letters.
+She gave her favorite Grigory Orlov a diamond camisole worth a million rubles.
+Orlov did not remain in debt and presented the queen with a diamond weighing 189.62 carats for the imperial scepter.&

-POWER IMPERIAL
+IMPERIAL POWER

 Gold, diamonds, sapphire (200 carats), diamond (46.92 carats), silver